Case Studies: How Social Media Investigations Have Uncovered Insurance Fraud

 The Claim

-A subject was out on workers’ compensation, stating they had suffered a back injury that left them unable to work or engage in physical activities.
+A person was on workers’ compensation.
+They said they had a back injury.
+This injury made it hard for them to work or do physical activities.

 The Investigation

-Our team at True People Check conducted a social media investigation, examining the claimantโs online activity for any signs of physical activity that contradicted their reported injury.
+Our team at True People Check did a social media investigation.
+We checked the claimant’s online activity.
+We looked for signs of physical activity that did not match their reported injury.

 The Findings

 The investigation revealed that the claimant was far from homebound.
-Their social media profiles were filled with posts showing them DJโing at clubs, and dancing energetically.
-Additionally, the claimant frequently posted about their fitness regimen at the gym, including photos and videos of them lifting weights.
+Their social media profiles were filled with posts showing them DJ’ing at clubs and dancing energetically.
+The claimant often shared posts about their gym workouts.
+They included photos and videos of themselves lifting weights.
 We were able to identify the gym the subject was going to, which led to a successful surveillance investigation.

 The Outcome